hyli-ai/SparkOnEMR/README.md

 * Copy data from S3 to EMR using the `s3-dist-cp` command

-* Query the data using three different methods:
+* Query the data using five different methods:
     1. Run the PySpark script in a **Step** using `spark-submit`
     2. Run the PySpark script using Jupyter Notebook
+    3. Run the PySpark script using spark-submit command
-    3. Create a table and run the query in Hive
+    4. Create a table and run the query in Hive
+    5. Run the query in spark-sql

 * Copy data from EMR back to S3 using the `s3-dist-cp` command